Reprint of an article by Alpine SnowGuards’ founder and president, Brian Stearns, published in RCI Magazine.

 At Alpine SnowGuards, we’ve been designing, engineering, and manufacturing snow management solutions for nearly 25 years!
-And almost 10 years ago, the founder and President of Alpine SnowGuards, Brian Stearns, wrote the below editorial for RCI Magazine.
-A decade is a long time, and we’re still going strong (and so are our snow guards that have been installed over the years).
+Just over 10 years ago, the founder and president of Alpine SnowGuards, Brian Stearns, wrote the below editorial for RCI Magazine.
+A decade is a long time, and we’re going stronger than ever (and so are our snow guards that have been installed over the years).

 Designing a Snow Management System